 The common practice in web design, and in visual mediums in general, is symmetry.
 As symmetrical creatures ourselves, we find symmetry in websites to be calming and comforting — but now, when shaking things up is a higher priority than calming things down, asymmetrical designs are more relevant than ever.

-Using asymmetry in web design makes your site appear edgy and confident, in addition to helping it stand apart from the millions of symmetrical sites out there.
+Using asymmetry in custom web design makes your site appear edgy and confident, in addition to helping it stand apart from the millions of symmetrical sites out there.
 This is one of the creative web design ideas that the fashion industry has used for a while (more than other industries, they benefit from avant-garde styles), but when done right it works for any site that wants to be a little gritty or fringe.

 When using asymmetry, find the degree that works best for your brand.
 To maximize the edginess and offbeat appeal, you can use strictly chaotic compositions that lack symmetry of any kind.